Krassnig/CodeDraw/README.md

 ## Inversion of Control

 All examples can also be created using the `Animation` interface.
-An instance of the `Animation` interface can be passed to CodeDraw where CodeDraw calls the methods you implement.
+An instance of the `Animation` interface can be passed to CodeDraw where CodeDraw then calls the methods you implement.

 ```Java
 import codedraw.*;